DISCLAIMER: The M*A*S*H characters are

 He sensed she was looking

 over at him.
-Then he felt her hand on
+Then he felt her hand on his.
+She was so quick to offer comfort—even

-comfort--even when she thought he'd end up hurting her.
+when she thought he'd end up hurting her.

-"So you really don't
+you really don't have them?"

 "No. Never."
+She

-She was lying again.
+was lying again.

 "Is the truth so hard,